Update Sept 16: A new report claims Microsoft won't release the Surface Book 3 at its October event.

 If you want Nvidia graphics on the 13.5-inch model, it costs $1,799.
 We expect the 2019 pricing for the Surface Book 3 to be in line with current pricing for the Surface Book 2.

-Intel’s latest 14-nanometer processor, Whiskey Lake, is finally hitting Windows laptops, promising a mild performance boost.
-But the much faster 10-nanometer Intel Ice Lake chip is on the horizon, perhaps for late 2019 or early 2020, so it’s possible it could land in the Surface Book 2 if Microsoft decides to ship towards the end of next year.
+Intel’s 14-nanometer processor, Comet Lake, finally arrived on Windows laptops, promising a significant performance boost.
+But the 10-nanometer Intel Ice Lake chip is also here, offering a bump to graphics performance with its Iris Plus GPU.
+It’s likely either Comet Lake or Ice Lake chips will land in the Surface Book 2 if Microsoft decides to ship this year.

 Next-gen Nvidia Turing graphics